-First, we must understand the extent of our issues.
-The Sharon Mapping Initiative will collect field data.
-We need both surveyors and people with analytical skills because we’ll need to quantify our findings.
+First, we need to understand the extent of the issues.
+The Sharon Mapping Initiative will help us collect and organize this data.
+We’ll need both surveyors and problem solvers with analytical skills.
 Could you help?

 Our community has witnessed first-hand what happens when a single industry fails.
 A healthy economic future for our valley embraces diversity in our industries, peoples and housing options.

 - Creative Persons (Not just artists and musicians, but folks who can work or live anywhere.
 They bring their jobs with them).